Saturday, 22 January 2011

 Saturday, 8 January 2011

-Was just going through some old photos and saw this one.
+Was just going through a few old photos and saw this one.

-Sitting in furry leopard slipper boots and nasty old jumper, it is difficult to remember the intense heat of that day.
+Sitting in furry leopard slipper-boots and nasty old jumper, it's difficult to remember the intense heat of that day.
 We had taken Ezra for an ultra special treat to 'le clos de St Hilare' beautiful eatery in afore mentioned village where Mark sometimes plays the piano.

-To the log pile now, rapidly disappearing log pile, early winter, allowing ourselves a little more heat in the day, tighten belts o.k but being cold has to stop.
-Have taken to having four hot water bottles in bed with us now, glurping rubbery packets of heat, I'm rather fond of them, preferable to waking at 3.00a.m after a dream of being in a sauna and finding the leccy blanket on.
+To the log pile now - rapidly disappearing log pile - early winter; allowing ourselves a little more heat in the day, tighten belts okay but being cold has to stop.
+Have taken to having four hot water bottles in bed with us now - glurping rubbery packets of heat.
+I'm rather fond of them, preferable to waking at 3.00 a.m after a dream of being in a sauna and finding the leccy blanket on.

 Wednesday, 5 January 2011

 So out with the old.
-Christmas is once more in a box in the loft, two glass baubles bit the dust, new piece of tinsel joined the crew for the next outing.
-Tree is usefully engaged in fire lighting, and parrot is installed in its place.
+Christmas is once more in a box in the loft; two glass baubles bit the dust, and a new piece of tinsel joined the crew for the next outing.
+Tree is usefully engaged in fire lighting, and parrot cage is installed in its place.

-All the lurking bills and unpleasant phone calls are being slowly paid and made, trees will be pruned, work will be restarted, carnaval masks will be painted, and a gradual move towards springyness is anticipated.
+All the lurking bills and unpleasant phone calls are being slowly paid and made; trees will be pruned, work will be restarted, carnaval masks will be painted, and a gradual move towards spring is anticipated.

 Saturday, 1 January 2011

-Excellent food, far to much fois gras, did resolve never to eat this terrible, evil substance again....just one more time....
+Excellent food, far too much fois gras - did resolve never to eat this terrible, evil substance again . . .